comorment/popcorn/README.md

 ./test.bash
 ```

+For EUR and EAS populations the reference files are included in ``reference`` folder.
+Note that you may directly use compressed ``.gz`` files as an argument of the ``--cfile`` option in popcorn - no need to extract them

 # Important! - Set up Git LFS before cloning this repository

 Have a look [here](https://github.com/comorment/containers/blob/main/README.md#getting-started) if you're new to git or Git LFS.